wp-plugins/orbisius-simple-feedback/readme.txt

 == Demo ==
 TODO

 Bugs?
 Suggestions?
-If you want a faster reponse contact us through our website's contact form [ orbisius.com ] and not through the support tab of this plugin or WordPress forums.
+If you want a faster response contact us through our website's contact form [ orbisius.com ] and not through the support tab of this plugin or WordPress forums.
 We don't get notified when such requests get posted in the forums.

 > Support is handled on our site: <a href="http://club.orbisius.com/" target="_blank" title="[new window]">http://club.orbisius.com/</a>